raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 Longitude minutes
 Longitude seconds

-LibreOffice Calc is a spreadsheet program similar to Microsoft Excel and is installed on the Desktop operating system.
+LibreOffice Calc is a spreadsheet program similar to Microsoft Excel and is installed on the Desktop Flight OS.
 You can use this to look at the data and plot charts.

 #### Images